Ultimate Tableau Review: Know What Users Really Think

 Complex embedding and version control

-Is Tableau still worth using in 2025?
+Is Tableau still worth using?

 What are the biggest complaints users have about Tableau?